MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ### [Web Chat](#tab/wct)

 1. Deploy the root bot and the skill bot to Azure.
 For more information, see [Tutorial: Provision a bot in Azure](../tutorial-provision-a-bot.md) and [Tutorial: Publish a basic bot](../tutorial-publish-a-bot.md).
-1. In your code editor, for example Visual Studio, replace the localhost addresses in the `RootBot` project `appsetting.js` file with the actual Entra IDdresses as shown below.
+1. In your code editor, for example Visual Studio, replace the localhost addresses in the `RootBot` project `appsetting.js` file with the actual Microsoft Entra IDdresses as shown below.

     ```json
     "SkillHostEndpoint": "https://<your root bot deployed name>.azurewebsites.net/api/skills"